 If you are experiencing constant back and neck pain that interferes with your sleep and daily activities, it may be time to speak with a spine specialist.
 Chronic and severe pain can be signs that there is something more going on.
-An experienced and skilled spine doctor can help determine what’s causing your pain and find the best treatment to relieve your pain.
+An experienced and skilled spine doctor from NJ Spine and Ortho can help determine what’s causing your pain and find the best treatment to relieve your pain.

 How to Choose the Best Pillow to Prevent Neck Pain

 The general rule is that a proper pillow should keep the neck parallel to the mattress rather than bent down or up.
 While having your neck bent in these positions may feel comfortable at first, once you’ve fallen asleep, your neck is not being properly supported during the night.
 The lack of proper support throughout the night can lead to neck and back problems.
 Here are seven tips to help select the perfect pillow to avoid neck problems.

 1. Pillows That Adapt to Your Preferred Sleeping Position

 Cervical contour pillows are a great option because they have a depression in the center.
 Your neck can rest either on the less elevated side when lying on your back or, the more elevated side when lying on your side.